Moderate investor

 pot-growth

 If you’re planning for goals a few years away, you might structure your investment with a mix of steadier and slightly more growth potential focused elements.
-Using pots or separate goal‑based approaches could help you manage risk in a way that feels tailored to you.
+Using pots for goal‑based approaches could help you manage risk in a way that feels tailored to you.

 tools

 You might find it useful to explore fund summaries, risk descriptions, and calculators that show how different investment choices might impact potential growth.
-These could help align caution and ambition when thinking about your long-term plans.
+These could help align caution and ambition when thinking about medium to long-term plans.

 Things for you to keep in mind